• Skip to primary navigation

 Recipe origins

-My daughter-in-law and daughter are just as obsessed as I am when it comes to fruit butters.
+My daughter-in-law and daughter are just as obsessed as I am with fruit butter.
 And so they became my taste testers for this recipe.
-After some tweaking, we decided to simply enhance the flavor of the pears with some vanilla bean and just a hint of orange.
+After some tweaking, we decided to enhance the flavor of the pears with some vanilla beans and just a hint of orange.

 We felt the delicate flavor of the pear was overpowered by the spices, despite the fact that we used very little amounts.